You Can't Take It with You (play): Act One

 Essie tells Grandpa Vanderhof that some letters have arrived for him from the "United States Government", but that she misplaced them.
-Shortly afterwards, Alice comes home and announces that she has fallen in love with a young man with whom she works, Tony Kirby, the son of the company's executive.
-Before going upstairs to change, Alice tells her family that he will be coming over shortly to take her on a date.
-The entire family is still joyfully discussing her boyfriend when the doorbell rings.
-Penny answers the door and greets the man standing there, thinking he must be Tony, but only after forcing the stranger to shake hands with the entire family do they realize that he is not Alice's boyfriend: He is a tax investigator.
+Shortly afterwards, Alice comes home and announces that she has fallen in love with her co-worker, Tony Kirby, the son of the company's executive.
+Before going upstairs to change clothes, Alice tells her family that Tony will be coming over shortly to take her on a date.
+The family members excitedly discuss Alice's new relationship.

-His name is Wilbur C. Henderson, and he is investigating Grandpa for his evasion of income tax.
+The doorbell rings.
+Penny answers the door and greets the man standing there, thinking he must be Tony, but the man clarifies that he is a tax investigator named Wilbur C. Henderson, and he is investigating Grandpa for his evasion of income tax.
 When Henderson asks Grandpa why he owed twenty-four years of back income tax, Grandpa states he never believed in it, and that the government wouldn't know what to do with the money if he did pay it.
 Henderson becomes infuriated by Grandpa's answers to his questions.
-Henderson spots Grandpa's snakes, and runs out of the house in fear, but not before promising Grandpa that he will hear – one way or another – from the United States government.
+Henderson spots Grandpa's pet snakes, and runs out of the house in fear, but not before promising Grandpa that he will hear – one way or another – from the United States government.

-The real Tony Kirby arrives, and Alice is nervous that her eccentric family will scare him away, so she attempts to leave with him on their date.
-As they attempt to leave, Mr. Boris Kolenkhov, Essie's extremely eccentric Russian ballet instructor, arrives and makes chitchat with the family, complaining about the Revolution.
+The real Tony Kirby arrives, and Alice is nervous that her eccentric family will scare him away.
+As they attempt to leave, Mr. Boris Kolenkhov, Essie's extremely eccentric Russian ballet instructor, arrives and chats with the family, complaining about the Revolution.
 During this discussion, Alice and Tony make their escape.
-Then the rest of the family sit down for dinner.
+The rest of the family sit down for dinner.

+Later that night, Tony and Alice return.
+They are deeply in love, but their intimacy is interrupted by the various members of the Vanderhof-Sycamore family drifting through the house doing their usual things.
+Tony and Alice become engaged to marry, and, after Tony leaves, Alice, totally happy, admires the new red glow of her father Paul's latest fireworks creation.